ErikGartner/sentimental/README.md

 ```

 ## Data
 A sentimental analyzer is only as good as its data.
-Sentimental comes with some pre-trained models and data but the format is very simple and it is easy to use your own data.
+Sentimental comes with some data and pre-trained models.
+As a bonus the format is very simple and it is easy to train the model on your own data.

 For details the readme in the [data](https://github.com/ErikGartner/sentimental/tree/master/sentimental/data) folder.